Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. Next, use the following statements to capture the `products` data and re-key it.
+1. Next you will capture your `products` records and convert the record key to a simpler value.
     ```sql
         CREATE STREAM products_composite (
             struct_key STRUCT<product_id VARCHAR> KEY,